-If you are looking for a coach to support you on your leadership journey, please contact WLiE-WM@painsley.staffs.sch.uk for guidance and support in matching you to a local coach if needed, including those trained by CUREE.
-You will need to register with the DfE for this free support.
-Details follow below.
+If you are looking for a coach to support you on your leadership journey, please contact WLiE-WM@painsley.staffs.sch.uk for guidance and support in matching you to a local coach if needed, including those who have been trained by CUREE specifically for coaching women leaders.
+You will need to register on the Teaching Schools Council website for this free support.
+Details on how to do this follow below.

 The DfE are inviting women teachers at all stages of their career to develop their leadership skills through coaching.
 Coaching is at no cost to participants.

 The ambition is to have 1,000 aspiring women leaders supported through coaching.

 The leadership coaching pledge is one of the measures announced by government to support women in teaching.

 Here, Lizzy Ford, WLiE West Midlands Deputy Network Lead discusses the power of coaching.
 This was filmed at our annual conference in July, Thank you Lizzy!

 What is coaching?